sillsdev/machine/README.md

 ## Clustering
 Machine provides implementations of various clustering algorithms.
 These include density-based algorithms, such as DBSCAN and OPTICS, and hierarchical algorithms, such as UPGMA and Neighbor-joining.

+## Sequence Alignment

+### Pairwise
+Pairwise sequence alignment is implemented using a dynamic programming approach similar to most common implementations of the Levenshtein distance.
+It supports substitution, insertion, deletion, expansion, and compression.
+It also supports the following alignment modes: global, local, half-local, and semi-global.

+### Multiple
+The implementation of multiple sequence alignment is based on the CLUSTAL W algorithm.

+## Stemming
+Machine provides an unsupervised stemming algorithm specifically designed for resource-poor languages.
+The stemmer is trained using a list of words either derived from a corpus or a lexicon.
+The algorithm can also be used to identify possible affixes.
+It is based on the unsupervised stemming algorithm proposed in Harald Hammarström's doctoral dissertation.